syncfusion-content/angularjs-docs/angularjs/Maps/User-Interaction.md

 Map shape is zoomed to the whole Map area on the shape selected.
 Animation can be applied for that zooming by using the `e-enableAnimation` property as true.

-You can enable this feature by setting `e-zoomsettings-enablezoomonselection` property value as ‘_True_’.
+You can enable this feature by setting `e-zoomSettings-enableZoomOnSelection` property value as ‘_True_’.

-When `e-zoomsettings-enablezoomonselection` property is set to true, then zooming by double click is muted.
+When `e-zoomSettings-enableZoomOnSelection` property is set to true, then zooming by double click is muted.

 {% highlight html %}